googlearchive/firebase-token-generator-python/README.md

 token = create_token("<YOUR_FIREBASE_SECRET>", custom_data)
 ```

-The arbitrary JSON object passed into `createToken()` is then available for use within your
+The arbitrary JSON object passed into `create_token()` is then available for use within your
 security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html).
 This is how you pass trusted authentication details (e.g. the client's user ID) into your
 Firebase rules.